 HANDMADE MATTERS:

-Join artists and authors, Cara Marie Piazza and Katrina Rodabaugh, for a very special weekend workshop focused on natural dyes and mending.
-Cara and Katrina will gather with students in Katrina’s barn studio in the Hudson Valley.
-This workshop is an immersion in handcraft that embraces mending and plant dyes; values a thoughtful, inspired design process; follows creative intuition; and honors an intimate relationship to materials to make one-of-a-kind textiles.
-Cara and Katrina will share their processes in plant dyeing, mending, and designing to lead participants through a heartfelt exploration of creating objects that express a love of place, people, and plants.
-This promises to be a special weekend for textile lovers.
+Join artists, Maura Ambrose and Katrina Rodabaugh, for an inspiring weekend of quilting and mending.
+Maura and Katrina will gather with students in Katrina’s barn studio in the Hudson Valley.
+This workshop is an immersion in handcraft that embraces quilting, mending, hand-stitching, and natural dyes; values sustainable design; follows creative intuition; and honors an intimate relationship to materials and one-of-a-kind textiles.
+Set in Katrina’s personal studios and gardens, with delicious homemade lunches, it’s a gathering that fosters connection, creativity, and handcraft.
+Maura and Katrina will teach quilting and mending to lead participants through a heartfelt exploration of creating objects that express a love of place, people, and plants.

 Let’s Make Things.

-The workshop will be divided into two parts—plant-dyeing with Cara in the dye studio and mending with Katrina in the barn studio.
-Students will experiment in making original, one-of-a-kind, hand-stitched repairs on their personal textiles using stitching, patchwork, and/or darning.
-Students will also harvest, forage, and create original plant dyes on-site.
-Students will leave with various plant-dyed samples, a mended textile in-progress, and numerous resources to continue at home.
+The workshop will be divided into two parts—quilting with Maura and mending with Katrina.
+Students will experiment in quilting using simple squares to create a small quilted piece entirely by hand—learning every step of the quilt-making process from start to finish.
+They will also learn various repair techniques to making original, one-of-a-kind, hand-stitched mends on their personal textiles using stitching, patchwork, and darning.
+This is a unique opportunity to go deeper with various hand-stitching techniques.
+Students will leave with a completed miniature quilt, mended textiles in-progress, and numerous resources to continue at home.

-Cara will be joining us from Brooklyn, NY where she designs, teaches, collaborates, and dyes textiles.
-Katrina currently lives full-time in the Hudson Valley of NY and draws inspiration from the surrounding landscape.
-The workshop includes mending and plant-dye instruction; various textile materials; shared and personal tools; individual feedback; thoughtful vegetarian lunches, snacks and tea; and a rural setting to connect with other creatives in the heart of the Hudson Valley’s farming landscape.
+Maura will be joining us from Bastrop, TX where she quilts, dyes, teaches and runs Folk Fibers.
+Katrina lives full-time in the Hudson Valley of NY where teaches, writes, repairs textiles, and draws inspiration from the surrounding landscape.
+The workshop includes mending and quilting instruction; various textile materials; shared and personal tools; individual creative support; thoughtful vegetarian lunches, snacks and tea; and a rural setting to connect with other creatives in the heart of the Hudson Valley’s farming landscape.

 More details...

 This workshop is an immersive textile workshop great for ALL levels of experience.
-Cara and Katrina will start with the basics for beginners, share ways to deepen processes for intermediate dyers and stitchers, and offer insights from over 25+ years of working closely with art and design to any advanced makers.
-To allow for maximum participation, there will be a minimum of 8 students and a maximum of 14 students in this retreat—this will allow Cara and Katrina to customize the class to best support the individuals present.
+Maura and Katrina will start with the basics for beginners, share ways to deepen processes for intermediate quilters and menders, and offer insights from over 25+ years of working in art and design to any advanced makers.
+To allow for maximum participation, there will be a minimum of 9 students and a maximum of 14 students—this will allow Maura and Katrina to customize the class to best support the individuals present.

-The workshop offers an in-depth learning experience for anyone looking to deepen their natural dyeing and mending in a pastoral setting with access to Cara and Katrina’s instruction and textile resources.
-Students will receive two natural dye workshops and two mending workshops—one using patchwork on woven garments like denim and another using darning on knit garments like sweaters.
-The workshops will be held during daytime hours and Katrina and Cara will provide all shared tools, materials, plants, and printed booklets for students to keep.
+The workshop offers an in-depth learning experience for anyone looking to deepen their quilting and mending in a pastoral setting with access to Maura and Katrina’s instruction and textile resources.
+Students will receive two hand-quilting workshops and two mending workshops—one using patchwork on woven garments like denim and another using darning on knit garments like sweaters.
+The workshops will be held during daytime hours and Katrina and Maura will provide all shared tools, materials, and printed booklets for students to keep.
 Participants will need to secure housing, transportation, and meals outside of the workshop.
-Cara and Katrina will share several examples of their original work as inspiration.
+See “accommodations” below for ideas.

 PLEASE NOTE: There are no refunds for this event.
 Please confirm your availability before you purchase a ticket.
 You might want to consider travel insurance, if that’s a concern.
-Please also note any cancellation policies with transportation, accommodation, or restaurants, etc. Thank you!
+Please be aware of any cancellation policies with transportation, accommodation, or restaurants, etc. Thank you!

 Workshop Includes…